corugnoll/Johnson_Prototype/documentation/Johnson_Prototype_Design_Spec.md

 ## Preview Section

 Displays the preview of stats for the current contract and Node selection.
+Whenever a node’s state changes, the whole preview is updated.
 If no contract is selected, this is empty.
 Has the following information:

 - Display Current Stat Pools for: Grit, Veil, Damage, Risk, Money